 Everolimus (By mouth)

-Treats cancer, including cancer of the kidneys, pancreas, breasts, and brain.
-Used with other medicines to keep your body from rejecting a transplanted kidney or liver.
+Treats cancer.
+Also used with other medicines to keep your body from rejecting a transplanted kidney or liver.

 Afinitor, Afinitor Disperz, Zortress